nkrad/PythonBTCPrivPubKeygen/README.md

 Develop a client-side Bitcoin wallet address generator.

 # Usage
-Install required packages and run either in CMD or by opening either of the .py files.
+Install required packages and run either in a terminal or by opening either of the .py files.

 keygen.py runs once, while keygenloop.py allows user input to dictate the amount of addresses to generate.